What is a GP Pharmacist?

 - Minimum 2 years’ experience post-registration

 - Medication Management Review accreditation is desirable but not essential.
-Accreditation is available through the Australian Association of Consultant Pharmacy (AACP) or The Society of Hospital Pharmacists of Australia (SHPA)
+Accreditation is available through the Australian Association of Consultant Pharmacy (AACP) or The Society of Hospital Pharmacists of Australia (SHPA).
+Further information about Medication Management Review Accreditation is available here.

 - Complete or be enrolled in the PSA Foundation Training (see below)